joelchan/notes/discourse-graph/questions/QUE - What are the most efficient routes to useful cross-boundary knowledge.md

         - [[@burtStructuralHolesGood2004]]

-            - This paper proposes that people who connect across groups, the [[structural holes]], are more familiar with alternative ways to think and behave, therefore express valuable ideas.
+            - This paper proposes that people who connect across groups, the [[structural holes]]

                 - From observations of manager networks in a American electronic firm

-                - This theory has predecessors, (also noted in the [[@hargadonTechnologyBrokeringInnovation1997]] paper),
+                - This theory has predecessors, (also noted in the [[@hargadonTechnologyBrokeringInnovation1997]]

                     - The sociological theory of Simmel